CLCStriders/striders/_posts/2012-01-21-winter-social-events-for-your-diary.md

 ### Everyone is welcome and especially any new comers&#8230;..

-### So let&#8217;s make an effort and leave the season with a bang and look forward to what the Spring/Summer season has to bring!
+### So let's make an effort and leave the season with a bang and look forward to what the Spring/Summer season has to bring!

 Monday 30<sup>th</sup>January (Following Running Club) Monthly Drinks, The Royal Union, Tivoli.